LesChats/push_swap/README.md

 ~~Too bad, discovering that y was already meeting the requirement for the maximum mark I didn't find the motivation to go for better performance.~~

-Update: Have done this.
+Update: I've done this.
 I Still can improve the algorhim for small (size < 6) stack's Today the maximum operation for 5 elements stack is 10.
 # Bonus

 make bonus